1963 Iranian referendum: Aftermath

-Following the referendum dissension and riots outbroke in almost all major urban areas, most significantly in Tehran and the city of Qom.
-The Shah gave orders to immediate suppression of the opposition and National Front, Freedom Movement, Tudeh Party and religious activists were imprisoned.
-The unrest made Ayatollah Ruhollah Khomeini the regime's principal opponent in the minds of most Iranians.
+Following the referendum, dissension and riots broke out in almost all major urban areas, most significantly in Tehran and Qom.
+The Shah gave orders for the immediate suppression of the opposition.
+The National Front, the Freedom Movement, the Tudeh Party, as well as religious activists were imprisoned.
+The unrest made Ayatollah Ruhollah Khomeini the regime's principal opponent in the minds of many Iranians.